stefan-dangl/booking-manager/README.md

     ``` Bash
     $ cd src
     ```
-3) To execute the application enter:
+3) Execute the application:
     ``` Bash
     $ cargo run
     ```
-4) In case you want your timeslots to be persistent you need to provide a postgres database:
+4) In case you want your timeslots to be persistent you need to provide a Postgres database:
-    - Install Postgres Database and Diesel
+    - Install Postgres and Diesel
-    - adapt **.env** and **src/diesel.toml** file according to your system
+    - Adapt the files **.env** and **src/diesel.toml** according to your system
-    - run migration to configure your database:
+    - Run migration in the project root to configure your database:
     ``` Bash
     $ diesel migration run
     ```